gre/gre/posts/2016-07-01-projectseptember-opengl.md

 #### in React Native

-React Native [Animations API][RNAnimation] makes it easier: you just have to switch to one of the `Animated.*` component.
+React Native [Animations API][rnanimation] makes it easier: you just have to switch to one of the `Animated.*` component.
 In `gl-react` we even support Animated values to flow into the shaders uniforms so it's very convenient to animate a GL effect.

 That said, React Native Animations is not the ultimate silver bullet.
 There are things Animations won't solve for you.
 React Native Animated is still a low level API, it's also imperative and not opinionated on how you should turn it into descriptive paradigm.